 Delft Island Fort – Jaffna – ඩෙල්ෆ් බලකොටුව

-Very little of the fort remains today. but the book “Romantic Ceylon: its history, legend, and story” By Ralph Henry Bassett describes the fort and the island in detail
+“Romantic Ceylon: its history, legend, and story” By Ralph Henry Bassett published in 1929 has another detailed description of the fort and the island

 ” … Traces of the Portuguese administration of Delft remain in the ruins of a fort which was undoubtedly built by them, as Dutch military architecture was of a more modem type.
 It is a very strongly fortified two-storied dwelling, covering an area about fifty yards square, with a double centre wall of immense thickness.
 This wall completely cuts the fort in half at Ground-level, the only means of communication being on the first floor-a common precautionary measure in defensive structures of that period.
 As a result, it is a very complicated edifice, full of long narrow and little square rooms.

 The stairs run in the double walls. and lead out on to what must have been a flat roof, judging from the marks of the rafter sockets in the masonry.
 In one corner is the dungeon, a small square room, with a floor below ground level.
 Without any door, and having only one small window about two feet square, leading into the interior of the fort.
 The unfortunate prisoners must have been pushed in through this little aperture, or let down through a trapdoor in the floor above, and could have got out only by means of a rope; a good many must have met their death in this little chamber.
 There is one large room which has the appearance of a mess-room, and a large number of small sleeping-rooms connected by corridors.